 The .NET environment is available as a free software with open source code for every modern operating system (like Windows, Linux and Mac OS X).
 It has two variations, .NET Framework (the older one) and .NET Core (the newer one), but none of that is essential when it comes to getting into programming.
 Let us focus on writing programs with the C# language.

-As we have already mentioned, a program is a sequence of commands, otherwise said, it describes a sequence of calculations, evaluations, iterations and all kinds of similar operations, which aim to accomplish some kind of result.
+As we have already mentioned, a program is a sequence of commands, otherwise said, it describes a sequence of calculations, evaluations, iterations and all kinds of similar operations, which aim to obtain certain result.

 A C# program is written in a text format, and the text of the program is called a source code.
 It gets compiled into an executable file (for example